MicrosoftDocs/sql-docs/docs/advanced-analytics/r/configuration-sql-server-r-services.md

 This article provides links to more detailed information about how to configure a server to support machine learnign servies with SQL Server in thee products:

-+ SQL Server 2016 R service (In-Database)
++ SQL Server 2016 R Services (In-Database)
-+ SQL Server vNext Machine LEarning Services (In-Databae)
++ SQL Server vNext Machine Learning Services (In-Databae)

 > [!NOTE]
 > **Support for Python**
 > This content was originally written for the SQL Server 2016 release, which supported only the R language.
 > In SQL Server vNext, support for Python has been added, but the underlying architecture and services framework is the same.
 Therefore, you can configure security, memory, resource governance and other options to support execution of Python scripts, the same way that you would for R scripts.
 >
-> However, because support for Python is a new feature, detailed information about potential optimizations for Python workloads are not available yet.
+> However, because support for Python is a new feature, detailed information about potential optimizations for Python workloads is not available yet.
 Please check back later.

 ## R Package Management